SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 - They use previous research to identify 420 human genes that interact with coronaviruses, from mass spectrometry data and from literature curation.
 332 of those interact with SARS-CoV2 specifically.
-Amusingly, they call these VIPs (viral-interacting proteins).
+Amusingly for speakers of American English, they call these VIPs (viral-interacting proteins).
 These proteins are very specific to the coronavirus family.
   - Proteins like these will evolve quickly under deadly selection pressure: survivors will either have mutations in the proteins that permit infection, or will have the forms of proteins that tend to prevent infection; those who do not will be dead.
   - There's plenty of evidence that this has happened, e.g., with some helpful and other harmful genes inherited from Neanderthals 50,000 years ago. <sup id="fn9a">[[9]](#fn9)</sup> <sup id="fn10a">[[10]](#fn10)</sup>
-    (__NB:__ Svante P&auml;&auml;bo is the world's expert on Neanderthal genetics, being the leader of the group that first sequenced Neanderthal DNA from multiple samples.
-I've seen him speak at conferences: he's famous for slides with _no bullet points_: he just puts up pictures and talks about them in a very engaging way.)
+    (__NB:__ Svante P&auml;&auml;bo, in addition to the distinction of 2 consecutive umlauts in his name, is the world's expert on Neanderthal genetics, being the leader of the group that first sequenced Neanderthal DNA from multiple samples.
+I've seen him speak at conferences: he's famous for slides with _no bullet points:_ he just puts up pictures and talks about them in a very engaging way.)
 - They used the 1000 Genomes Project's data to look across 2504 human samples from 26 different ethnic/geographic groups across the world, seeking populations that have fixed mutations (i.e., very high frequency in a population) in those VIP genes.